tower/guides/guides/element.md

 Easy!

-We just need to make the hardcoded strings in the template into variables (like mustache/handlebars), and add those attributes to the `element('pager')` DSL (and you can set default values too):
+We just need to make the hardcoded strings in the template into variables (like mustache/handlebars), and add those attributes to the `element('paginator')` DSL (and you can set default values too):

 ```html
 <ul class="pager">